Sexually active life expectancy: Studies

 The measure of sexually active life expectancy was introduced by Lindau and Gavrilova.
 Through their study of two cohorts, researchers Lindau and Gavrilova found that sexual activity, a good quality sex life, and interest in sex were associated with self rated health in a positive way.
 Their research focused on midlife and later life health.
 This included ages 27 to 74 years and 57 to 85 years.
 In their findings, they concluded that a gender difference was present with increasing age.
 Evidence proved that men were more likely than women to be engaging in sexual activity.
 Men were also more likely to report that they were even interested in having sex and that they were having good quality sex.
 In addition, the research demonstrated that only 51.8% of women in a later stage of life reported being satisfied by their sexual life compared to 71.1% of men.
-Furthermore, their research showed that men in good or excellent health participated in regular sexual activity lived an extra five to seven years, and women in substantially good health lived three to six years longer.
+Furthermore, their research showed that men in good or excellent health who participated in regular sexual activity lived an extra five to seven years, and women in substantially good health lived three to six years longer.
 Even though the gender gap is evident, the research provides a clear association between health and sexual activity.

 A study of two large population-based U.S. surveys found that, on average, women expect fewer years of sexual activity, mainly due to prevalent widowhood among older women.
 This gender disparity is attenuated for people with a spouse or other intimate partner.
 The study also found that men tend to lose more years of sexually active life due to poor health.

 Sexually active life expectancy is associated with self-reports of good health in both men and women.
 Sexuality has been identified as an important attribute to overall health and a marker of quality of life.
 Sexual desire has also been attributed to good health, good sexual functioning, positive sexual self-esteem, and a skillful partner.
 Physicians may find that sexually active life expectancy can be used as an incentive for patients to become (and stay) healthy.
 Institutional settings such as residential care facilities should focus on offering an accepting environment for sexually active older people.